nhab/Wpf-Mvvm-Sample/README.md

 ```
 As you can see, The **ObservableCollection** is used instead of the **List**.

-ObservableCollection has a **CollectionChanged** event Handler to be able to notify others of its own changes.
+ObservableCollection has a **CollectionChanged** event Handler to be able to notify the UI of any changes made to the collection.

 ### Create Command (to use in VM for functionalities of events)
 - Create a CommandClass like this: